DmitriiS-dev/Honey-Website/README.md

 Technologies Used: Next.js and SQL

 Skills Learnt:
-- Email vefirication used nodemailer library
+- Email verification using the nodemailer library
 - Making the website responsive

 ## Functionaly